hmimyou/.universal_conf/README.md

 		[ -f ~/.universal_conf/.univ_bash_profile ] && source ~/.universal_conf/.univ_bash_profile

-3. In your ~/.gitconfig file, add the following lines at the bottom:
+3. In your ~/.gitconfig file, add the following lines at the bottom (only supported by git 1.7.10+):

 		[include]
 			path = ~/.universal_conf/.univ_gitconfig